batesole/portfolio/README.md

-# portfolio
+# Portfolio
-Portfolio of past projects I have done
+This repository contains examples of past projects and assignments I have done.